Search

 At CDU, you'll benefit from a unique focus on Indigenous leadership and the issues and opportunities facing Northern Australia and South-East Asia.

-Communications, Literature and Digital Media: Explore how the digital age is changing communication, interaction and the way information is shared.
+Media Studies, Literature and Creative Writing: Explore how the digital age is changing communication, interaction and the way information is shared.
 Learn about social media, media ethics, creative and professional writing, and multi-screen communication.

-Languages and Linguistics: Learn a new language and examine the role of language and linguistics in our communities - Chinese, Greek, Indonesian or one of three Indigenous languages (Yolngu, Arrernte or Bininj Kunwok).
+Languages, Linguistics and Culture: Learn a new language and examine the role of language and linguistics in our communities - Chinese, Greek, Indonesian or one of three Indigenous languages (Yolngu, Arrernte or Bininj Kunwok).
 Explore the mechanics of language, the role of languages in our socioeconomic and political lives, and how languages shape our identities and strengthen communities.
 Opportunities exist to advance your language skills with an in-country study program.

 Disciplines